-Of course you can buy a bagel in any city across the globe, but no one does them better than NYC.
+Of course you can buy a bagel in any city across the globe, but nowhere does bagels better than NYC.
 According to popular belief, the superb texture of the New York bagel has to do with New York City's water.
 Some also say it's the boiling.
 Whatever the reason, NYC bagels are cheap, easy to find, and delicious.
-And of course, there’s a New York slice: Classic New York-style, thick Sicilian-style, wood-fired, coal oven, Neapolitan, Roman — you can't go wrong —and it won't break the bank.
+And of course, there’s the infamous New York slice: Available on nearly every block, and in many places for just $1.
+There's classic New York-style, thick Sicilian-style, wood-fired, coal oven, Neapolitan, Roman — you can't go wrong.

 Ride the biggest subway system in America

-Despite locals' constant complaints about the city’s MTA, New York City has an incredibly robust and efficient subway system.
-Sure, they're often running late and crowded, but this public transportation runs 24 hours a day, 7 days a week.
-Plus, it's the fastest and cheapest way to get around when visiting New York.
+Despite locals' constant complaints about the MTA, New York City's subway system is incredibly robust and efficient.
+Sure, they're often running late and crowded, but the public transportation runs 24 hours a day, seven days a week.
+Plus, it's the fastest, easiest, and cheapest way to explore New York.

 Pro Tip: Download the MTA app on your phone to navigate the train and bus lines.
-And purchase multiple rides/dollars on your MetroCard since buying a single ride is more expensive in the long run and new cards cost $1.
+Purchase multiple rides or add dollars to your MetroCard since buying a single ride is more expensive in the long run and new cards cost $1.
 Even if you don’t use it again, you can take it home as a souvenir.